Keep your parts from corroding while improving their appearance.

 Zinc Plating at Paulo

-Our high-capacity zinc plating operations feature:
+Our high-capacity plating operations feature:

 - Trivalent chromates including clear and yellow, but never toxic hexavalent chromates